maithilish/contributing-to-eclipse-example-code/readme.md

 ## Setup

-You are here after switching branch with `git checkout chapter-17`.
+You are here after switching the branch with `git checkout chapter-18`.
 Next, select all the plugin projects in Project Explorer and refresh with F5.

 ## Run

-The Chapter 17 adds TestSearcher and a test class SearchTest.
+The Chapter 18 adds AutoTestNature, AutoTestBuilder and a test case BuilderTest.

-Run eclipse.contribution.junit.test.SearchTest.java and test should pass.
+Run eclipse.contribution.junit.test.BuilderTest.java with Run As -> JUnit Plug-in Test and test should pass.
 Instead, you can run all the test created so far by selecting org.eclipse.contribution.junit.test package and Run As -> JUnit Plug-in Test and all tests should pass.

+Next, run plugins with Run As -> Eclipse Application.
+In runtime workbench open FailTest.java, and the test method testFail() is marked as error.
+Modify assertTrue(false) statement to assertTrue(true) and demo project auto builds; error marker disappears.
+Undo the statement back to assertTrue(false) and again, auto build is triggered and marker appears back.

+Note, the PassTest and FailTest are in demo project that we created in Chapter 5.
+If you have missed out, then you can view the setup instructions in readme.md with `git show chapter-5:readme.md`.